SUMMARY

 In this way the Chronicler tips his hand:

-- Judah and Benjamin will be the focus of his presentation for their royal ties and links to the postexilic community.
+- Judah and Benjamin will be the frame of the Chronicler’s presentation for their royal ties and links to the postexilic people.

 - The work will center on the importance of proper worship as represented by the central position of the Levites.

-- Nevertheless, “all Israel” and the concern for an inclusive view of Israel have not been forgotten, as shown by the inclusion of the northern tribes.
+- Nevertheless, the concern for an inclusive view of “all Israel” has not been forgotten, as shown by the inclusion of the northern tribes.